 - 1. OS X version 10.4 (Tiger) ships with Ruby 1.8.2.
 You can verify this by starting the terminal application (use the Finder to navigate to Applications → Utilities and double-click on Terminal) and entering ruby -v at the prompt.
 (If you're not running Tiger, you'll need to install Ruby 1.8.2 or later yourself.
 The Unix instructions that follow should help.) - 2.
-Next you have to install RubyGems.
+Next, install RubyGems.
 Go to http://rubygems.rubyforge.org and follow the download link.
-OS X will typically unpack the archive file for you, so all you have to do is navigate to the downloaded directory and (in the Terminal application) type
+Once the Gems package has downloaded, navigate to the downloaded file on your local machine and (in the Terminal application) type

 '''

+(you don't need the following line if Safari unpacks archives automatically)

 dave> tar xzf rubygems-0.8.10.tar.gz

 dave> cd rubygems-0.8.10

 rubygems-0.8.10> sudo ruby setup.rb

 Password: <enter your password>

 '''